muzahirabbas/Veritas-Lens-Your-AI-Powered-Fact-Checking-and-Critical-Thinking-Co-pilot/README.md

-# Veritas Lens: Your AI-Powered Critical Thinking Co-pilot
+# Veritas Lens: Your AI-Powered Fact Checker and Critical Thinking Co-pilot

 Veritas Lens is a sophisticated browser extension that acts as an AI-powered co-pilot for the modern web user.
 It transforms passive online consumption into an active, critical engagement with information by providing on-demand fact-checking, source analysis, and nuanced counterarguments for any text you select online.